-72 "Professor Dunn Passes," Oregon Daily Emerald, January 8, 1937, p.
-1. See also "Professor Dunn Dies at Home," Eugene News, January 8, 1937, p.
-1, and "Frederic Stanley Dunn, Professor of Greek and Latin at Willamette 1895-1898," http://willamette.edu/cla/classics/faculty/dunn.
+69 "Professor Dunn Passes," Oregon Daily Emerald, January 8, 1937.
+See also "Professor Dunn Dies at Home," Eugene News, January 8, 1937; and "Frederic Stanley Dunn, Professor of Green and Latin at Willamette 1895-1898," http://willamette.edu/cla/classics/faculty/dunn.

-73 Frederic Stanley Dunn, Notes from the Annual Meeting of the Classical Association of the Pacific States, Northern Section (Seattle, WA, December 30, 1937), 116, in Frederick Dunn,
+70 Frederic Stanley Dunn, Notes from the Annual Meeting of the Classical Association of the Pacific States, Northern Section (Seattle, Wash., December 30, 1937) 116, in Frederick Dunn, University Archives Biographical Files, UA Ref 2, University of Oregon Special Collections and University Archives.

 Dunn was especially active in the Masonic Order.
-He was a member of the Harvard Masonic Club in 1902-1903, and when he returned to Eugene, he joined Eugene's Masonic Lodge Number 11 and rose in the ranks of Masonry.
-At one point he served as the Grand Patron of the Order of the Eastern Star, an auxiliary organization of women and men affiliated with Masonry, throughout the state of Oregon.
+Although he was a member of the Harvard Masonic Club in 1902-1903, when he returned to Eugene, he joined Eugene's Masonic Lodge Number 11 and rose in the ranks of Masonry.
+At one point he served as the Grand Patron of the Order of the Eastern Star, an auxiliary organization of women and men affiliated with Masonry, throughout the State of Oregon.
 He organized a Masonic Club among UO faculty and students and served as its first president.
-He was also a member of the Benevolent and Protective Order of Elks, Eugene Lodge.74
+He was also a member of the Benevolent and Protective Order of Elks, Eugene Lodge.
+71

 Dunn spent the vast majority of his career at the University of Oregon, but he did travel abroad to Europe in 1918.
 Although he was forty-six at the time, Dunn trained for military service with both faculty and students at the University of Oregon Training Camp.
-He eventually was promoted to Second Lieutenant in the Home Guard, named Assistant Chief of Staff for the Camp, and assigned by the U.S. Army to serve in the overseas department of the YMCA.
+He eventually was promoted to Second Lieutenant in the Home Guard, named Assistant Chief of Staff for the Camp, and in the summer of 1918 awaited orders for an overseas assignment.
+He received those orders and was assigned by the U.S. Army to serve in the overseas department of the YMCA.
+Dunn reported to Camp Fremont adjacent the Stanford University campus on September 2.
 He left New York City for his European tour of duty right after Armistice day, 1918, and was sent to Italy for a six-month assignment to teach English to Italian officers and enlisted men.
-During that period, he taught in Naples and briefly visited Trieste, which was formerly Austrian territory but now part of Italy, as well as Genoa and Rome.
-He was discharged from the Army in June 1919 and returned to his teaching duties at the University of Oregon.75
+During that period, he taught in Naples but briefly visited Trieste, which was formerly Austrian territory but now part of Italy, as well as Genoa and Rome.
+He was discharged from the Army in June 1919 and returned to his teaching duties at the University of Oregon.
+The Army in June 1919 and returned to his teaching duties at the University of Oregon.